dsm/dsm/README.md

 ### Hi there 👋

+I'm a Mechatronics Enginner and I completed a double major in Electrical and Electronics Engineering.

+I am currently doing a master's in Computer Engineering.

+I'm currently working on a real-time control of medical device.

+I provide support for the open source projects I like to be better

 <!--
 **dsm/dsm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.